TebaldiLab/cellmarkeraccordion/README.md

                            resource_column = "resource")
 ```

-## Annotate and interprete single-cell populations with the integrated marker databases
+## Annotate and interprete single-cell populations with the integrated marker database
 To perform automatic cell type annotation using the previously integrated marker database, pass the output table from  ```marker_database_integration```  to the *database* parameter of the ```accordion``` function (or ```accordion_disease``` if the integration has been performed with the disease database of the Cell Marker Accordion)

 As an example we used an adult mouse brain MERFISH dataset (Zhuang et al., 2024) with a panel of 1122 genes.